kammitama5/kammitama5.github.io/_posts/2023-06-26-Monday-June-26th.md

 - Then nothing.
 I picked up another gig in-between the start date, and finally got in touch with the Production Coordinator, who told me that "all the interns were already working on set".
 It was the first time I had been led down the road of being made to believe that I had an opportunity "in the bag" and it turned out to be a lie.
 What was worse is that a friend of mine knew the set photographer, and had offered me the opportunity of being his assistant, but I was naive enough to think I had this PA job in the bag and had passed.
-By the time I reached out to him, his words stung
+By the time I reached out to him, his words stung.
-"that ship has already sailed".
+"That ship has already sailed".

 ## The Second Time
 - The second time I was at well-known studio in Hollywood, where the Production coordinator had called me for an interview.
 This time, I had an advocate.